 Title No. Sem.
-Grade Prerequisite Description AP Psychology 8351 8352 2 10-12 Jr/Sr-See Note 1 Soph-See Note 2 The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Grade Prerequisite Description AP Psychology 8351 8352 2 10-12 See note 1 The AP Psychology course introduces students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
-This is a rigorous and demanding course requiring students of have a strong work ethic, to read at a rigorous pace, and to complete a variety of writing assignments.
-Students are expected to demonstrate strong writing and analytical skills and independent work habits.
-The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-They also learn about the ethics and methods psychologists use in their science and practice.
-This is a rigorous and demanding course requiring students of have a strong work ethic, to read at a rigorous pace, and to complete a variety of writing assignments.
-Students are expected to demonstrate strong writing and analytical skills and independent work habits.
-AP US Government 8411 8412 2 12 See note 1 This is a full year course that covers the same topics as the standard U.S. Government course at South, but in greater detail and with several other significant units.
-Students will have significantly more reading than in the standard government class, and also be called upon to write and research more.
-Throughout everything we do, emphasis is given to what it means to be a Christian in society and what God's purpose for government is.
-AP US History 8311 8312 2 11-12 See note 1 This one-year course is a study of U.S. History from the age of exploration and discovery to the present.
-Solid reading and writing skills, along with the willingness to devote considerable time to homework and study, are necessary to succeed.
+This is a rigorous and demanding course requiring students to have a strong, independent work ethic, to read at a rigorous pace, and to complete a variety of writing assignments.
+Special attention will be placed on developing and applying a Christian worldview.
+AP US Government 8411 8412 2 12 See note 2 This two-semester course analyzes the details of the history and structure of the government and the operation of the political system.
+Students are introduced to the real world of government and politics through a variety of projects, speakers, and examination of current events.
+This course involves reading and writing at a high level in order to be best prepared for the AP Exam and future college courses or political conversations.
+Throughout everything that we study and discuss, emphasis is given to the idea of what it means to follow Jesus and how that transforming decision impacts our interactions with the government, the people who run it, and our neighbors.
+AP US History 8311 8312 2 11-12 See note 3 This two-semester course is a study of U.S. History from the age of exploration and discovery to the present.
+Exceptional reading and writing skills, along with the willingness to devote considerable time to homework and study, are necessary to succeed.
 Emphasis is placed on critical and evaluative thinking skills, essay writing, interpretation of primary documents, and historiography.
+Students will learn the skills necessary to succeed on the College Board exam.
 Special attention will be placed on developing and applying a Christian worldview.
-AP World History: Modern 8211 8212 2 10-12 Jr/Sr-See Note 1 Soph-See Note 2 Analyzing historical developments in the world from 1200 to the present day, this is an accelerate version of our regular World History course.
+AP World History 8211 8212 2 10-12 Soph - see note 4 Jr/Sr - see note 3 Analyzing historical developments in the world from 1200 to the present day, this is an accelerated version of our regular World History course.
 Solid reading and writing skills, along with the willingness to devote considerable time to homework and study, are necessary to succeed.
 Emphasis is placed on critical and evaluative thinking skills, essay writing, interpretation of primary documents, and historiography.
 All students who enroll must complete and pass a summer assignment prior to the beginning of the course.
+The course is directly aligned with the College Board's AP World curriculum.
 Special attention will be placed on developing and applying a Christian worldview.
-Economics 8331 1 10-12 None Economics is a social science that studies the way societies and individuals allocate scarce resources (money, time, land, labor, etc.) to unlimited wants and needs.
-The course will take individuals through active and engaging experiments learning important economics skills.
+Economics 8331 1 10-12 None Economics studies the way societies and individuals allocate scarce resources such as money, time, land, labor, etc. to unlimited wants and needs.
+The course will take individuals through active and engaging experiments learning important economics skills, thereby developing moral judgements based on Christ's teaching.
 Economic theory, policy, and history will be examined with an emphasis placed on macroeconomics (big picture) and microeconomics (small picture) from a Christian worldview.